Driving License

 Tips for driving in the Netherlands

-There are a large number of cyclists in the Netherlands who sometimes share the main road with cars.
-Cyclists have priority over motor traffic in built-up areas, and vice-versa outside of built-up areas.
+Many cyclists in the Netherlands sometimes share the main road with cars.
+Cyclists have priority over motor traffic in built-up areas and vice versa outside of built-up areas.

 Discover the most scenic cycling routes in the Netherlands

-In the Netherlands, people often interpret Article 185 of the Wegenverkeerswet (Dutch Road Law), known as the ‘Strict Liability’ rule, which means that drivers are liable when they crash into a cyclist.
-With this in mind, it is important to be particularly cautious when driving around cyclists.
+In the Netherlands, people often interpret Article 185 of the Wegenverkeerswet (Dutch Road Law), known as the ‘Strict Liability‘ rule, which means that drivers are liable when they crash into a cyclist.
+With this in mind, it is essential to be cautious when driving around cyclists.

 - Cyclists traveling straight at a junction have priority over cars making a turn (unless the intersection has a dedicated turn signal)